-Keon Darell Broxton graduated from Lakeland (FL) High School, where he also played football (wide receiver)...Attended Santa Fe Community College...Was a competitive skateboarder as a kid in Lakeland, FL...Was sponsored by a local skate shop that gave him discounted boards and gear...Is a supporter of the Evan Michael Chambers Love Foundation...Also supports Dream Center of Lakeland...Has four Jack Russell terriers named Miley, Mello, G and Bubby Row...Enjoys pancakes and video games.
+Has a son named Duke...Graduated from Lakeland (FL) High School, where he also played football (WR).....attended Santa Fe Community College...Was a competitive skateboarder as a kid.....was sponsored by a local skate shop that gave him discounted boards and gear...Is a supporter of the Evan Michaels Chambers Love Foundation and the Dream Center of Lakeland...Has four Jack Russell terriers: Miley, Mello, G and Bubby Row.....enjoys pancakes and video games.

 Made 17 starts (11 in center field, six in right field) for Milwaukee...Had three stints with the team (June 26-July 27, August 13-21 and September 1-the end of the season)...Belted a pair of homers with a career-best nine total bases and a career-high-tying four RBI in an 8-2 win on June 29 at Cincinnati...Was the third two-homer performance of his career...Caught the last out of the NL Central tiebreaker game on October 1 at Chicago (Anthony Rizzo fly ball to right field)...
 Robbed Brian Dozier of a ninth-inning home run on July 4 vs. Minnesota to preserve a 3-1 win...Batted .254 (76-299) with 10 homers, 37 RBI and 27 stolen bases in 82 games at Colorado Springs (AAA) of the Pacific Coast League.